Jach/lgame/examples/README.md

 ## pygame-inspired

+* Taste -- almost the simplest possible example, not a great pattern to build on, but shows the general flow of init -> setup screen -> load a ball image -> enter game loop -> detect the quit event -> bounce the ball around.
+* Moveit -- builds on Taste by wrapping stuff in a main function and having more sprites, but is missing needed memory management.
+* Liquid -- introduces a 60 FPS limiting clock, shows a cool liquidy effect achieved by rendering chunks of a texture at offsets from each other.
+* Testsprite -- simple little benchmark drawing 100 (or more if you want) sprites bouncing around and showing FPS on quit.
+Introduces the lgame.loader and lgame.sprite packages, with each sprite being in its own object all inside a single sprite group.
+* Chimp -- Bigger example with sprites, sound effects, and mouse interaction.
+  Shows off more of the lower level direct SDL2 calls instead of the nicer wrapping lgame ones.
+* Vgrade -- On the surface a simpler example, just shows mixing window flags (in this case borderless mode) and paints a new color gradient every frame.
+It prints out how long it took to render each gradient, and thus your max framerate if that's all you were doing.
+Inside the file are three ways of creating such a gradient that you can play with interactively by changing which version to use in the render loop.
+They show using a buffer approach (default, putting pixel-by-pixel data into a Lisp array and copying to a foreign texture), a filled-rects approach (successive render-fill-rect calls for each row), and a points approach (successive render-draw-point calls for each pixel).
+  The performance differences between the methods are significant.
+The conclusion to draw is that if you have a lot of graphics data, it will pay to be able to manipulate it through foreign memory rather than pay a cost each frame to translate it from Lisp memory.
+* Aliens - almost an actual game!
+Sprites, music, sfx, animations, creating a background from a (in this case screen height) tile.. shows some more experimental features of lgame like some sprite mixins to handle group membership or resource cleanup of many sprites being created and killed over time.
+This could be made immediately cleaner by moving each sprite to its own file, but whatever.

 ## Others

+* gamekit-hello-comparison -- short example showing how trivial-gamekit's 4-line
+  hello-world can be done in quite a few more lines with lgame.
+If you don't need the fine-grained lower-level control that lgame demands, trivial-gamekit should be your first stop...
+* gl -- a short example showing how to use this with OpenGL and the classic (and obsolete) immediate mode API.
+* gl2 -- another short OpenGL example but this time using a more modern OpenGL 3.1 core and demonstrating how to compile and use a shader (which could be put out into its own file and read from, here I just embedded it as a string).
+* Maze -- a port of an old maze generation program I made in pygame.

 ## External

 # Motivation

-The original goal of these examples was, beyond my own WIP games, to help whip lgame into something resembling working order.
+The original goal of these examples was to help whip lgame into something resembling working order and to be a bit more broadly usable than just what my WIP games need at the moment.
 The ongoing goal is to continue making more examples, especially if I can make narrow targeted examples based on extracts from my games.
 The more things I make the more I realize what should change or not or what really needs to be added.
-Hopefully after enough examples (and pain of refactoring them if I want to make breaking changes) lgame will eventually turn into something that someone else will want to try using.

-Besides that, having more examples to learn from (even bad examples!) is what helps build a community.
-PyGame has an excellent documentation site, as well as some simple tutorials, but it's easy to learn so much more just by reading the source of various projects.
-And since I'm not trying to do anything too fancy here, even if someone doesn't want to use lgame, an example may at least provide inspiration for how to do something with cl-sdl2.
-Maybe in the far future I can work on documentation, but I'd first need to have something worthwhile to document.
-You can perceive lack of doc as a reflection of my own opinion on that.
+As a secondary goal, having more examples to learn from (even bad examples!) is what helps build a community.
+Pygame has an excellent documentation site, as well as some simple tutorials, but it's the community and wide availability of bigger games and libraries with open source code that has made it what it is.
+With the source to a bigger game it's possible to learn so much more than what the docs suggest, even very good docs.
+So more code instead of docs is my priority, though of course in the future it'd be nice to have more and better docs, but first there should be something worth documenting, which so far lgame isn't.

+Even if someone doesn't want to use lgame, just having examples show up in searches may at least provide inspiration for how to do something with cl-sdl2, or just generically in Lisp.
+The twice-a-year [lisp game jams](https://itch.io/jam/autumn-lisp-game-jam-2021) certainly have been expanding just fine without any of my contribution, I think it'd be cool if I can help not just myself but even one other person contribute something.

 # License

-All project code and lgame itself are licensed under the Unlicense, that is, are in the public domain.
+Like lgame itself these examples are all licensed under the Unlicense, that is, are in the public domain.

 Certain assets may have their own licenses, I've tried to call them out in the project/asset folders if so under a LICENSE file for that folder.